11 Millennials' Traits You Should Know About Before You Hire Them

 The interest in and the controversy surrounding my generation resulted in a packed audience and lengthy Q&A at LinkedIn Talent Connect’s session: “Millennials: How to Attract, Hire, & Retain Today’s Workforce.”
-Lead by Sondra Dryer of PwC, Barry Sylvia of TripAdvisor, and Melissa Hooven of Cornerstone OnDemand, the talk covered the do’s and don’ts of working with Millennials as well as our overall characteristics and desires.
+Led by Sondra Dryer, Barry Sylvia, and Melissa Hooven, the talk covered the dos and don’ts of working with Millennials, as well as our overall characteristics and desires.

-I walked away from the session with a clear understanding of how recruiting Millennials is different and the key points every recruiter should emphasize when talking to this new generation.
-To help out those of you that weren’t there, I put together the following list of key takeaways from the session with a view of my own observations thrown in.
+I walked away from the session with a clear understanding of how recruiting Millennials is different and the key points every recruiter should emphasize when talking to this generation.
+To help out those of you that weren’t there, I put together the following list of key takeaways from the session — with a few of my own observations thrown in.

 - Millennials are multitasking pros and can juggle many responsibilities at once.
 This also means that we are easily distracted and find social media and texting hard to resist.

 - What this means for you: Barry Sylvia recommends keeping Millennials on track by being upfront about your expectations and establishing both daily and weekly goals.
 If your Millennial employees have deadlines to meet, you’ll be less likely to find them playing on their phones at the office.
-During the recruiting process, be sure to tell them that the job will have variety and that everyday will vary.
+During the recruiting process, be sure to tell them that the job will have variety and that every day will be different.